RunPG/RunPG-Backend/README.md

 ```
 echo 'DATABASE_URL="postgresql://api:password@localhost:5432/runpg?schema=public"\nPORT=5000' > .env
 ```
-Creates a .env file contain a URL used for database connection.
+Creates a .env file containing a URL used for database connection and the API port.

 **1. Start database:**
 ```